-If non-strategic customers are behaving the same as strategic customers, then you will most likely have not customized and focused your software.
+If non-strategic customers are behaving the same as strategic customers, then you will most likely have not customized and focused on your software.

 Excluding cost of sales enables companies to benchmark on both an infrastructure level and on a total spend level.
-Once a company has achieved MVP they should focus on improving the Net Coverage Ratio by rationalizing the business.
+Once a company has achieved MVP it should focus on improving the Net Coverage Ratio by rationalizing the business.
 A business is ‘rationalized’ once revenue can cover operating expenses.

 A rationalized business can still grow faster than its internal growth rate (IGR = the rate of growth the business could sustain without external financing) by raising funds via debt or equity.
 If the ARR payback is healthy (between 9-12 months) then the temporary drop in coverage will be replaced within the funding cycle.

-The combination of investment funding with client funding via prepayment on subscriptions enables a software subscription model to continue to grow rapidly without creating a significant gap in funding, and can switch toward profitability at any time.
+The combination of investment funding with client funding via prepayment on subscriptions enables a software subscription model to continue to grow rapidly without creating a significant gap in funding and can switch toward profitability at any time.

-A Gross Coverage Ratio would be the target ratio that would cover not only full spend (including cost of sales), but the target profit margin as well.
+A Gross Coverage Ratio would be the target ratio that would cover not only full spend (including cost of sales) but the target profit margin as well.
 By using this ratio you can determine how fast infrastructure costs should be growing to maintain a 1.00 ratio and gradually work towards a 1.25-1.70 ratio when you are fully at scale.

 Operating Leverage is calculated by dividing the ARR growth rate by the OpEx Run Rate growth rate.

 This metric is used to measure leverage and to monitor if the revenue is growing faster than the overall cost structure.
-There is no ‘right’ ratio, but generally once MVP has been achieved then revenue should always grow faster than operations until the business reaches scale.
+There is no ‘right’ ratio, but generally, once MVP has been achieved then revenue should always grow faster than operations until the business reaches scale.
 This means that the operating leverage ratio should be greater than 1.00 until the business reaches scale.

 Once again, if a business has a strategy and an integrated operating plan, then it should be ‘visible’ in the numbers.
 The best measure of superior performance – which is the objective of having a strategy – is ROIC.
 The long-term nature of a software business makes it difficult to measure ROIC until the business reaches scale.
-This long-term nature does not mean a company has to wait-and-see if it was successful.
+This long-term nature does not mean a company has to wait and see if it was successful.